Do Go On - 314 - The Oak Island Mystery

 Yeah.

-we maybe our last UK tour one of their early gigs was in Leeds and three different brewers or people
+Maybe our last UK tour, one of their early gigs was in Leeds.

-who worked at breweries gave me beers and I'm'm like, this is going to be the best tour ever.
+And I'm like, this is going to be the best tour ever.

-have given me beers and they were the only three breweries.
+Like just a couple of shows in three different breweries have given me beers and that were the only three breweries.

-So something about Leeds where they must have a lot
+It's just something about Leeds where they must have a lot of cool craft breweries.

-I follow all those breweries on Instagram.
+I must follow all those breweries on Instagram.

 I can't wait to get back to try to see what they've been up to.